psi4/psi4/doc/sphinxman/source/psithonmol.rst

 symmetry is utilized.

-The standard keywords, described in :ref:`sec:moleculeKeywords`, can be used in conjuction to specify charge, multiplicity, symmetry to use, *etc.* .
+The standard keywords, described in :ref:`sec:moleculeKeywords`, can be used in conjunction to specify charge, multiplicity, symmetry to use, *etc.* .

 .. index:: symmetry, Cotton-ordering
 .. _`sec:symmetry`: